Fisk (TV series)

-Fisk is an Australian television comedy series on ABC Television, first airing on 17 March 2021.
-The second season aired in 2022, and the third premiered on 20 October 2024.
+Fisk is an Australian television comedy series on ABC Television, which first aired on 17 March 2021.
+The second season aired in 2022, and the third premiered in 2024.
 It is also broadcast on Netflix and by other outlets around the world.
-The series is co-created and co-written by comedian Kitty Flanagan, and takes its name from its central character Helen Tudor-Fisk, who joins a small legal firm after returning to her hometown, Melbourne.
-It stars Flanagan as the titular central character, alongside Marty Sheargold, Julia Zemiro, Aaron Chen, Glenn Butcher and John Gaden.
+The series was co-created by comedian Kitty Flanagan and Vincent Sheehan, and co-written by Flanagan with her sister Penny Flanagan.
+It takes its name from its central character Helen Tudor-Fisk, who joins a small legal firm after returning to her hometown, Melbourne.
+It stars Flanagan as Fisk, alongside Marty Sheargold, Julia Zemiro, Aaron Chen, Glenn Butcher, and John Gaden.

 Premise

 The series revolves around the life of lawyer Helen Tudor-Fisk, who leaves Sydney for Melbourne after her career and marriage fall apart.
 She then finds work at a small solicitor firm that specialises in probate law and wills.
 The firm, Gruber & Gruber, is run by siblings Ray and Roz, assisted by probate clerk/"webmaster" George.

 In the third season, Tudor-Fisk is a partner in the rebranded Gruber & Fisk, while Roz is continuing with her career in mediation.
 Ray has a new romantic interest, Melissa, a fashion psychologist, while George is engaging in "side hustles" with his grandmother.